VCTLabs/vct-enclustra-bsp-platform/README_tox_workflows.rst

 The install results will end up in a tox virtual environment named ``.venv`` which you can activate for manual use as needed.

-The tox/kas commands create to directories to contain the yocto metatdata and build outputs, ie, ``layers`` and ``build`` respectively.
+The tox/kas commands create to directories to contain the yocto metadata and build outputs, ie, ``layers`` and ``build`` respectively.
 Note the Kas_ tool treats both these directories as *transitory*, however, development workflows include testing yocto changes inside ``build/conf`` as well as